Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 - Includes full and detailed particulars of the Dispute; and

-- Is delivered within 10 Business Days of the circumstances giving rise to the Dispute first occurring.
+- Is delivered as soon as reasonably practicable after the circumstances giving rise to the Dispute.

 (b) Within 10 Business Days after a Dispute Notice is given, a representative of each party with authority to resolve the dispute must meet and attempt to resolve it.